A non-backtracking method for long matrix and tensor completion: Introduction

-In this work, we aim to address this gap by defining a non-backtracking operator that is suitable for sparse matrix estimation with a diverging aspect ratio.
+In this work, we aim to address this gap by defining a non-backtracking operator suitable for sparse matrix estimation with a diverging aspect ratio, which we call \textit{a non-backtracking wedge matrix}.
 Our work sheds light on the fundamental limits and practical algorithms for sparse long matrix estimation with a focus on one-sided structure recovery.
 To the best of our knowledge, this is the first result for a long $n\times m$ low-rank matrix completion with sampling probability $p=\frac{d}{\sqrt{mn}}$ in the regime of bounded $d$ for weak recovery and the first result for weak consistency when $d\to\infty$ arbitrarily slowly without any polylog factors.
 These two types of recovery guarantees are well studied in the literature of community detection \cite{abbe_2018_community}.
-In fact, a direct adaptation of the bipartite non-backtracking operator we define here leads to a simpler spectral algorithm for the detection of bipartite stochastic block model beyond the 2-block case studied in \cite{florescu2016spectral}.
-The main statements are provided in Section \ref{sec:main}, with a detailed discussion in Section \ref{sec:discussion}.
+In fact, a direct adaptation of the bipartite non-backtracking operator we define here leads to a simpler spectral algorithm for the detection of the bipartite stochastic block model studied in \cite{florescu2016spectral}.
+Below, We summarize our results informally.
+See Theorems~\ref{thm:eigenvalues} and \ref{thm:eigenvectors} for the precise statements. \begin{theorem}[long matrix completion, informal] With $O(\sqrt{mn})$ many samples, if the left singular vectors of a long $n\times m$ matrix $(m\gg n)$ are sufficiently delocalized, and the singular values are above a specific Kesten-Stigum threshold, then the non-backtracking wedge operator can recover the ground truth singular values and find correlated estimates of the left singular vectors. \end{theorem}

+The \textit{Kesten-Stigum threshold} in Theorem~\ref{thm:informal} is analogous to a similar threshold for community detection in the stochastic block model, which characterizes a threshold of the signal-to-noise ratio for the existence of polynomial time algorithms to achieve weak recovery; see \cite{abbe_2018_community} for more details.
+We discuss the Kesten-Stigum bound in matrix completion in Section~\ref{sec:discussion}.